Concurrent Education

 Candidates who select Primary-Junior teaching divisions do not need teaching subjects.

-They are encouraged to complete courses in the six areas of the Ontario Primary-Junior curriculum:
+They are required* to complete courses in at least three of the six areas of the Ontario Primary-Junior curriculum:

 • Mathematics